sayanlp99/shelfsync/README.md

 ## Getting Started

-(Add specific instructions on how to run the app if you intend for others to use or test it.
-This might include:)

 1. Clone the repository.
 2. Set up your Flutter environment.
 3. Configure your Back4App application ID and client key in the appropriate files.